 Fold the edges of each pocket toward the wrong side by 3/8 inch and press in place with an iron.
 The top edge of each pocket should be folded wider than the rest.
-Topstitch the top fold of each pocket, stitch closer to the lower edge of the fold.
+Topstitch the top fold of each pocket, and stitch closer to the lower edge of the fold.
 Do this from the right side of the pocket.
 The topstitching should be straight!

 Pin pockets to the dress in places you marked before and stitch.

 We need to sew a small line of reinforcement stitches on the top corners of each patch pocket.
 It helps to strengthen the edges.
 Mark where you want to start with a fabric marker so each side is consistent.
 I start sewing 1/8″ away from the edge, but you can make yours as close as you like; just be sure they’re both equal distances apart.

 Give both pockets a nice press after they’re attached to the dress.